BerndiVader/MythicMobsExtension/README.md

-				betweennextentitysignal=bns= signalname to be send to caster mob ignoreowner=io= true/false, if the owner of the caster mob should be ignored. maxtargets=mt= number, the maximium number of targets.
+				betweennextentitysignal=bns= signalname to be send to caster mob ignoreowner=io= true/false, if the owner of the caster mob should be ignored. maxtargets=mt= number, the maximium number of targets. targetinsight=insight=is= true/false, only the targets insight of the current position are used.
 ```
 Example Mob: